layershift/kb-layershift/pages/02.managed-vps/07.docker/01.docker-on-plesk/docs.en.md

 We do offer support for the setup of Docker on Plesk, Plesk and server related issues you may experience while installing and operating your containers.

 ##   License
-Should you wish to manage multiple Docker servers from a single point, you will need to purchase the Remote Docker license.
-For more information please see the documentation or contact Support.

-You do not need a license to manage the Docker service running on your Layershift Plesk server.
+A paid license option is available to enable you to manage Docker containers hosted on multiple different servers from a single interface (please contact billing@layershift.com for assistance), but managing containers hosted locally by a single Layershift Managed VPS is included at no additional cost.